St. John's Chapel, Del Monte: History

 story, 2329 sqft building with a 110-foot-high steeple and bell tower.

 The chapel was dedicated on June 14, 1891, by Suffragan bishop the Rt.
 Rev. William Ford Nichols of the Diocese of California.
 The Shingle style architecture style chapel has an English cottage look.
 It was designed by Ernest Coxhead, an English-born architect, who designed and built churches and residences in California.
 It is an example of Coxhead's "idiosyncratic, dollhouse-style churches."
-Coxhead is often credited in helping to define the architectural term that has been referred to as the First Bay Tradition.
-Buildings are distinguished by sensitivity to their surroundings, use of natural materials—particularly redwood and shingles, and stone, plus employment of modern building methods and materials blended with historic details.
-The Shingle Style for which Coxhead was known refers to a building tradition characterized by the use of boards, siding and shingles for exterior walls.

 In 1903, President Theodore Roosevelt worshiped at St. John's Chapel while staying at the Hotel del Monte.
-In the decades since, several movie stars were married at St. John's Chapel, including Brian Aherne and Joan Fontaine (1939) and Brooke Shield and Andre Agassi (1997).
+In the decades since, several movie stars were married at St. John's Chapel, including Brian Aherne and Joan Fontaine (1939) and Brooke Shields and Andre Agassi (1997).
 After the Naval Postgraduate School moved into the former Hotel del Monte, both naval and other military personnel, as well as locals and visitors, have provided new memberships.

 In 1957, to make room for a newly planned state highway, it was necessary to move the chapel 560 ft to its present location on Mark Thomas Drive in Monterey.
 When the chapel was moved, an additional twenty feet were added to the west end of the nave and a narthex was added, designed by award-winning Architect, Robert Stanton.
 A memorial vestibule and front porch, added to the building in 1941, provided an additional 9.6 ft to the granite stairs.